Skip to content

 More on the topic

-Android XR – Google Is Ready, Who Else?
+Android XR – Google is ready, who else?

 With Android XR and compatible glasses, Google aims to offer an alternative to competing products like Meta’s Quest or Apple’s Vision Pro.
-During Google I/O, the company showcased Xreal’s Project Aura, the second pair of glasses ready for Android XR.
-Last year, Samsung presented an XR headset with Project Moohan, and now there’s a real pair of glasses.
+During the Google I/O, the company showcased Xreal’s Project Aura, the second pair of glasses ready for Android XR.
+Last year, Samsung presented an XR headset with Project Moohan, and now a real pair of glasses.
 However, many details are still unknown.
-It is known that a Snapdragon processor powers the Aura glasses.
+It is only known that a Snapdragon processor powers the Aura glasses.
 According to Google, everything is ready to make Android XR a success.
 Only the right applications are missing.

 This article is a machine translation of the original German version of TECHBOOK and has been reviewed for accuracy and quality by a native speaker.
 For feedback, please contact us at info@techbook.de.